A Unified Dissertation on Bearing Rigidity Theory: Bearing Rigidity: Definitions and Properties

-\begin{defin}[Framework in $\bar{\mathcal{D}}$] A framework in $\bar{\mathcal{D}}$ is an ordered pair $\left(\mathcal{G}, \config \right)$ consisting of a (directed or undirected) graph $\mathcal{G}=\left(\mathcal{V}, \mathcal{E} \right)$ with $\vert \mathcal{V}\vert=n$, and a configuration $\config\in \bar{\mathcal{D}}$. \end{defin} The framework model characterizes a formation in terms of both the agents (controllable) state and interaction capabilities.
-The configuration can thus be thought of as an embedding of the graph into the metric space $\bar{\mathcal{D}}$, where agent positions are associated with nodes in the graph, and edges indicate availability of bearing information to its incident nodes.
-Note that $\mathcal{G}$ can be directed or undirected since agent interactions can be unidirectional or bidirectional.
+The framework model characterizes a formation in terms of the {agent configuration}, where{ $\chi$} can be thought of as an embedding of the graph into $\bar{\mathcal{D}}$, and the agents are associated with nodes in the graph. {In the study of bearing rigidity, we are interested in the bearing vector between pairs of agents that are connected by an edge in $\mathcal{G}$.} Note that $\mathcal{G}$ can be directed or undirected.
 In rigidity theory, it is typically assumed that the graph is not time-varying, and we adopt this assumption here.
-In general, we also accounts for non-degenerate formations, as defined below, although the degenerate case is discussed in Sec.~\ref{sec:degenerate_cases}.